 If you've been staring at the pull-up bar wondering when you'll be able to use it, negative chin ups are how you bridge that gap.
 Not band-assisted reps (which change the strength curve), not lat pulldowns (which don't transfer as well as you'd think), but negatives.
 Controlling your own body weight through the exact movement pattern you're trying to learn.

-Chin up negative muscles targeted diagram showing biceps brachii and latissimus dorsi as primary movers during eccentric lowering with brachialis, posterior deltoid, rhomboids, and lower trapezius as secondary muscles
+Chin up negative muscles activated: latissimus dorsi and biceps brachii as primary movers under eccentric load, with brachialis, brachioradialis, posterior deltoid, rhomboids, and lower trapezius as secondary muscles and the forearms and core as stabilizers

 Chin up negative muscles targeted: the same muscles as a full chin up, loaded eccentrically during the controlled descent.